andrewjw/site/_posts/2011-10-21-beating-google-with-couchdb-celery-and-whoosh-part-8.md

  This sets up the daemons to monitor the two queues and process the tasks.
 As mentioned in a previous post two queues are needed to prevent one set of tasks from swamping the other.

-Next you'll need to run the full text indexer, which can be done with <tt>python manage.py index_update</tt>
-and then you'll want to run the server using <tt>python manage.py runserver</tt>.
+Next you'll need to run the full text indexer, which can be done with `python manage.py index_update` and then you'll want to run the server using `python manage.py runserver`.

 At this point you should have several process running not doing anything.
 To kick things off we need to inject one or more urls into the system.
-You can do this with another management command, <tt>python manage.py start_crawl http://url</tt>.
+You can do this with another management command, `python manage.py start_crawl http://url`.
 You can run this command as many times as you like to seed your crawler with different pages.
 It has been my experience that the average page has around 100 links on it so it shouldn't take long before your crawler is scampering off to crawl many more pages that you initially seeded it with.